es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/usage.md

 http://localhost:3000/admin.html
 ```

 ⚡ Configure your widgets (tip alerts, chat, goals, etc.) and add them to OBS.
+You must configure the wallet address and channel data in admin.

 ::::